-Beavers are our youngest members, and generally meet for an hour per week.
+Beavers are our second youngest members, and generally meet for just over an hour per week.
 They enjoy all that Scouting has to offer; being introduced to outdoor activities, having the opportunity to be creative, explore their local community and experience the excitement of a Beaver Scout Sleepover with their friends.

-The Beaver Colony is the first and youngest section of the Scout Group.
+The Beaver Colony is the second section of our Scout Group.
 Beaver Scouts are young people aged between 6 and 8 years old.
 There is core flexibility in the age range: young people can join from age 5¾, and can move to Cubs between age 7½ and 8½.
 It may sometimes be appropriate to extend this flexibility for young people with additional needs.

 A Beaver Colony may be organised into smaller groups called Lodges.
 Lodges can be used in a number of ways to facilitate the organisation of the Beaver Scout Colony.
 They may provide a ‘home’ area for Beaver Scouts to gather at points at the start, during or at the end of the Colony meeting.